sksizer/dat490/website/content/demographic_analysis.md

    - Feature importance bar chart
    - Both saved as SVG files for web display

+### Cross-Analysis Feature Importance

+Beyond individual column analyses, we aggregate feature importance across all successful analyses to identify which demographic variables are most consistently predictive:

+#### Methodology
+1. **Aggregation**: Collect feature importance scores from all successful Random Forest analyses
+2. **Ranking**: Calculate average importance for each demographic feature across all models
+3. **Frequency Analysis**: Track how often each feature appears in the top 5 most important features
+4. **Visualization**: Generate charts showing the most consistently predictive demographic variables

+#### Key Insights
+- **Top Predictors**: Demographic features with highest average importance across health variables
+- **Consistency**: Features that frequently appear in top-5 rankings across different health outcomes
+- **Accuracy Distribution**: Overview of how well demographics predict various health measures
+- **Section Analysis**: Which categories of health variables are most/least predictable from demographics

 ### Interpretation

 The **demographic analysis score** (accuracy) indicates how predictable a variable is from demographics alone: